jackyzha0/quartz/content/blog/Honcho Fights for the User (PLACEHOLDER).md

 We're excited to see builders experiment with what we're releasing today and with Honcho as it continues to evolve.

-Check out the GitHub repo (LINK) to get started and join our [Discord](https://discord.gg/plasticlabs) to stay up to date 🫡.
+Check out the [GitHub repo](https://github.com/plastic-labs/honcho) to get started and join our [Discord](https://discord.gg/plasticlabs) to stay up to date 🫡.